Recent developments on Oka manifolds: Algebraic Oka theory

-On the theme of Oka properties of blow-ups of algebraic manifolds, we mention the following recent result of Kusakabe.
+On the theme of Oka properties of blowups of algebraic manifolds, we mention the following recent result of Kusakabe \cite[Corollary 4.3]{Kusakabe2020IJM}.

-\begin{theorem}[Corollary 4.3 in \cite{Kusakabe2020IJM}] Let $Y$ be an algebraic manifold and $A\subset Y$ be a closed algebraic submanifold.
-If $Y$ enjoys {\rm aCAP} (in particular, if $Y$ is algebraically subelliptic), then the blow-up $\Bl_A Y$ also enjoys {\rm aCAP}, and hence is an Oka manifold. \end{theorem}
+\begin{theorem} Let $Y$ be an algebraic manifold and $A\subset Y$ be a closed algebraic submanifold of codimension at least two.
+If $Y$ enjoys {\rm aCAP} (in particular, if $Y$ is algebraically subelliptic), then the blowup $\Bl_A Y$ also enjoys {\rm aCAP}, and hence is an Oka manifold. \end{theorem}

-Kusakabe proved this result by reducing it to \cite[Theorem 1]{LarussonTruong2017} by L\'arusson and Truong.
-Note that in Theorem \ref{th:blow-up} it is not claimed that $\Bl_A Y$ is algebraically subelliptic.
-Previous results concerning the Oka property of blow-ups are due to L\'arusson and Truong \cite{LarussonTruong2017} (for algebraic manifolds covered by Zariski open sets equivalent to complements of codimension $\ge 2$ algebraic subvarieties in affine spaces; see also \cite[Theorem 6.4.8]{Forstneric2017E} where this is called Class $\Acal$) and Kaliman, Kutzschebauch, and Truong \cite{KalimanKutzschebauchTruong2018}.
+Note that in Theorem \ref{th:blowup} it is not claimed that $\Bl_A Y$ is algebraically subelliptic even if $Y$ is such.
+Kusakabe proved this result by reducing it to \cite[Theorem 1]{LarussonTruong2017} by L\'arusson and Truong, which pertains to algebraic manifolds covered by Zariski open sets equivalent to complements of codimension $\ge 2$ algebraic subvarieties in affine spaces (see also \cite[Theorem 6.4.8]{Forstneric2017E}).
+Note that Theorem \ref{th:blowup} subsumes the result of Kaliman et al.\ \cite{KalimanKutzschebauchTruong2018}.